DrewBradfordXYZ/quickbase-codepages/README.md

 Automatically update your QuickBase code pages with the files in your node project's /dist folder from the command line.

 This allows you to deploy and test your project in QuickBase with ease.
-Removing the hassle of manually copy and pasting production code into your code pages.
+Removing the hassle of manually copy and pasting code into your code pages.

+This project uses Puppeteer to automate this process.

 ## Prerequisites